Russell Westbrook is on the move.

-Los Angeles will receive D'Angelo Russell, Malik Beasley and Jarred Vanderbilt, while Danny Ainge's Jazz will receive Westbrook and the Lakers' lightly protected 2027 first-round pick.
+Los Angeles will receive D'Angelo Russell, Malik Beasley and Jarred Vanderbilt, while Westbrook and the Lakers' lightly protected 2027 first-round pick will head to Utah.
 The Timberwolves will receive Mike Conley Jr. and second-round pick compensation.

-The Lakers' duo of Juan Toscano-Anderson and Damian Jones will also head to Utah, with the Jazz's Nickeil Alexander-Walker going to Minnesota, according to Wojnarowski.
+Wojnarowski added the Lakers' duo of Juan Toscano-Anderson and Damian Jones will also head to Utah, with Jazz's Nickeil Alexander-Walker going to Minnesota.

-Westbrook is expected to be bought out of his expiring $47 million contract, which will make him a free agent, according to Chris Haynes of Bleacher Report and TNT.
+Westbrook reportedly is expected to be bought out of his expiring $47 million contract, which will make him a free agent, according to Chris Haynes of Bleacher Report and TNT, citing sources.
 Haynes added that the Los Angeles Clippers would be interested in Westbrook should a buyout occur.